parkermac/LO/notes/klone_and_mox.md

-# Notes on using klone
+# Notes on using klone and mox

-#### Overview: klone is one of the UW supercomputers in the hyak system.
+#### Overview: klone and mox are UW supercomputers in the hyak system.

-We own 400 cores (10 nodes with 40 cores each).
+klone: We own 400 cores (10 nodes with 40 cores each).
 We are allocated 1 TB of storage for each node, so 10 TB total.
+You can check to see how close we are to our quota on klone with the command `hyakalloc`.

-ssh to `klone.hyak.uw.edu` to get to it
+ssh to `klone.hyak.uw.edu` to get to it (similar for mox, but you can specify mox1 and mox2, or just mox).
+They seem to be the same except that you might not see cron jobs on one that were set up on the other.

 `/gscratch/macc` is our working directory, and I have created my own directory inside that: parker.